cedalo/streamsheets-documentation/docs/_sources/glossary.rst.txt

         The defining features of AMQP are message orientation, queuing, routing (including point-to-point and :term:`publish and subscribe`), reliability and security.

+    App
+        An App contains a set of :term:`Streamsheet`\ s and provides an outbox.
+The App executes the Streamsheets, when it runs.
+The behaviour of an App and the way it processes data streams is defined through its Streamsheets.
+Click :ref:`here <streammachine>` for further informations.

     Base Topic
         The Base Topic of an MQTT Connector sets the highest element in the topic hierarchy.
 This entry is optional.